Large building blower door testing

 Testing

 Multi-fan air leakage testing for new and existing commercial and multifamily facilities of any size.
-ASTM E779 and E1827 compliant.
+ASTM E3158 compliant.

 2021 IECC Compliance Testing

 The 2021 International Energy Conservation Code (IECC) establishes mandatory air leakage testing requirements for new large commercial buildings.
-Under Section C402.5, buildings exceeding 25,000 sq ft of conditioned floor area must demonstrate a maximum whole-building air leakage rate of 0.40 CFM75 per square foot of gross above-grade wall area, tested at 75 Pascals per ASTM E779 or ASTM E1827.
+Under Section C402.5, buildings exceeding 25,000 sq ft of conditioned floor area must demonstrate a maximum whole-building air leakage rate of 0.40 CFM75 per square foot of gross above-grade wall area, tested at 75 Pascals per ASTM E3158.

 For attached multifamily buildings up to three stories, Section R402.4.1.2 requires individual unit compartmentalization testing at 50 Pa with a maximum of 0.3 CFM50/ft² of unit enclosure area.
 Sampling is not permitted.
 Every unit must pass independently.